Configuring a BOT Protection Rule

 NOTE:

-If you select Include any value, Exclude any value, Equal to any value, Not equal to any value, Prefix is any value, Prefix is not any of them, Suffix is any value, or Suffix is not any of them, a reference table must be selected for Content.
-For details about reference tables, see Creating a Reference Table.
+When Logic is set to Include any value, Exclude any value, Equal to any value, Not equal to any value, Prefix is any value, Prefix is any of them, Suffix is any value, or Suffix is any of them, you need to select a reference table name for Content.
+For details about how to create a reference table, see Creating a Reference Table to Configure Protection Metrics In Batches.

 - Content: Enter or select the content that matches the condition.